 Some other examples include discoveries concerning:

-Speaking of Darwin, what do many of the founders of modern science really say regarding reason and scientific inquiry?
+What do many of the founders of modern science really say regarding reason and scientific inquiry?

 *Matthew Fontaine Maury— proved that ships could use ocean winds and currents to cross the ocean faster.
 He was an American astronomer, historian, oceanographer, meteorologist, cartographer, and geologist.
 He was born on January 14, 1806 in Spotsylvania County, Virginia to parents of Dutch and French ancestry.
 He used the Bible to direct his course of inquiry and discovered it to be true.